 17. Snowshoe Adventures in Estes Park

-Snowshoes make it possible to get out on the trails no matter what time of year it is.
-We love it because the trails are less trafficked and there is a quiet and calmness that you don’t find in the busy summer months.
+Snowshoes make it possible to get out on the trails no matter what time of year.
+We love it because the routes are less trafficked, and there is a quiet and calmness that you don’t find in the busy summer months.

 18. Snow Cat Tours

-Want truly unique Estes Park winter activities?
+Want genuinely unique Estes Park winter activities?
 Check out a mountain tour on a snowcat!
 Get more information and schedule your tour with Estes Park Outfitters.

 Things to Do in Estes Park with Kids

-Most activities on our list of things to do in Estes Park Colorado are kid-friendly, but there are some that are especially fun for the kids.
+Most activities on our list of things to do around Estes Park, Colorado, are kid-friendly, but some are particular favorites for the kiddos.

 19. Open Air Adventure Park